Create report bookmarks in Power BI to share insights and build stories

 Assign bookmarks to buttons

-To assign a bookmark to an object:
+To assign a bookmark to a button:

 Expand the Action section.
 Under Type, select Bookmark.